Css-Stylus-Styles/Better-gruvbox-obsidian/README.md

 **Accent color**:
 #4b4b06

-- vs code workflow
-- manual workflow
 **Thanks To Projects**
+This project was made possible thanks to these open source projects

+- obsidian
+- gruvbox

 **TODOS**: